 How to Fish for Cobia

 When it comes to cobia fishing the gear and techniques options are many.
 For cobia fishing from the pier, or along the beaches, spinning gear is preferred due to their ease of use, in particular when using lures.
 But whether you decide to go with spinning, baitcasting or trolling tackle, the equipment had better be stout.
-Quality medium-heavy to heavy saltwater rods and reels with 30-pound-plus test line and a 60-pound fluorocarbon leader are in order.
+Use of quality medium-heavy to heavy saltwater rods and reels with at least 30-pound-plus test line and a 60-pound fluorocarbon leader are in order.

 Braided line can be an advantage with spinning tackle as the thinner diameter will allow for more line on the reel, significantly decreasing any chance of being spooled.
 These powerful fish will put up fierce resistance with fast and long runs.
 Though braid may have its advantage here, keep in mind that it can be unforgiving around structure and abrasion.